bitfoundation/bitplatform/docs/bit-server-side-web-api.md

 By removing usages of that dll, you're going to make sure that your code works well on asp.net core too whenever you migrate your code (which can be done very easily using bit).
 So drop using #HttpContext.Current and all other members of System.Web.dll#

 Web API Attribute routing works fine in bit project, but instead of [Route("api/file-manager/upload")] or [RoutePrefix("api/file-manager")], you've to write [Route("file-manager/upload")] or [RoutePrefix("file-manager)], this means you should not write /api in your attribute routings.
-That's a side effect if branching, which improves you're app performance in turn.
+That's a side effect of branching, which improves you're app performance in turn.

 Remember to use async/await and CancellationToken in your Web API codes at it improves your app overall scability.

 So open 3rd sample.
 It contains upload methods using Web API attribute routing.
-It uses async/await and CancellationToken and shows you how you can upload files to fodlers/database.
+It uses async/await and CancellationToken and shows you how you can upload files to folders/database.

 ### Web API - Swagger configuration on ASP.NET